alisina75/alisina75.github.io/_pages/about.md

 ---

 ## About Me
 I am Alisina Bayati, a Ph.D. student in Mechanical Science and Engineering at the University of Illinois at Urbana-Champaign, with a keen interest in dynamical systems modeling, control, and optimization.
 My journey spans from Sharif University of Technology in Mechanical Engineering to furthering my education with a Master of Science in Mathematics, embodying my passion for applying mathematical principles to engineering challenges.
+Please find my CV [here].({% link cv.md %})

 ## Education
 - **Ph.D. in Mechanical Science and Engineering**, University of Illinois at Urbana-Champaign (2020–2026, Expected)